I D R I S Supports the Proud People of Ukraine

 What We Do

-I D R I S has relationships with a number of progressive investment and solution provider groups
+I D R I S works with progressive investment and global impact solution groups

 “The process of improving the economic, social, environmental and cultural well-being of Wales

-We are exploring a wide range of projects to support across all of Wales.
+We are exploring a wide range of projects of all scales.

 To date, we have secured funding commitments of over £100 million for two major